-As part of its mission, the Hamilton College Arboretum Association seeks Arboretum project sponsors from the Hamilton family of alumni, parents, and friends.
-Gifts at any level are welcome and will provide support for ongoing initiatives, including educational programs and activities.
+The Hamilton College Arboretum Association sponsors a variety of educational workshops and presentations open both to the Hamilton community and to the residents of Central New York.
+As part of its mission, the Arboretum Association seeks Arboretum project sponsors from the Hamilton family of alumni, parents, and friends.
+Gifts at any level are welcome and will support ongoing initiatives, including educational programs and activities.

 Suggested donation: $500 and upwards

 Lightning Protection for Notable Campus Trees

 In the past five years, numerous key specimen trees on campus have been lost to storm damage, particularly lightning strikes.
 Lightning can kill a tree, yet this damage is avoidable.
 Copper cabling and the creation of a ground wire system can virtually eliminate this potentially fatal threat to our major campus trees.
 Considering that it can take well over 100 years for a tree to reach an impressive size and stature, the cost to protect such an investment in nature is minor indeed.
 To date, we have, with the help of the State of New York (through a 2007 grant from the Office of Parks, Recreation and Historic Preservation), protected our national champion Norway Spruce, which resides at the juncture of the Root Glen garden and pathways.

 Suggested donation: approximately $2,500 per large tree, for materials, labor, and installation.
 The gift also includes a permanent marker noting the funder.
 Endowment opportunities are also available in support of this initiative.